For urgent consular assistance call

 Get updates on weather conditions, forecasts, natural disaster watches and warnings before and during your stay.

-Monitor local and regional weather and disaster sites, and then plan accordingly.
+Monitor local and regional weather and disaster sites (see below), and plan accordingly.

 If a natural disaster occurs: